gregbartels/ais_json/README.md

 # ais_json

-This is a simple AIS parser that reads a UDP stream (from aisdispatcher) and posts the output via JSON AIS to aprs.fi
+This is a simple AIS parser that reads a UDP stream from [aisdispatcher](http://www.aishub.net/ais-dispatcher) parses it into JSON and posts the output via http to the aprs.fi endpoint.

 aprs.fi accepts the ais message in the following format: